dataviscourse/tutorials/lectures/lecture-git.md

 Next, create a new repository on the Github.

-Ensure your new repository is private and don't click the option to "Initialize the repository with a README".
+Ensure your new repository is private and don't click the option to “Initialize the repository with a README”.

-Run the two commands described on GitHub under the heading "Push an existing repository from the command line".
+Run the two commands described on GitHub under the heading “Push an existing repository from the command line”.
 For my repository these are:

 {% highlight bash linenos %}
 # adding your own repository as a remote 'origin'
 $ git remote add origin https://github.com/alexsb/dataviscourse-hw.git
-# pushing the changes retreived from the central HW repo to our own repository
+# pushing the changes retrieved from the central HW repo to our own repository
 $ git push -u origin master
 {% endhighlight %}